Meta tracking pixel

 Finastra's Loan IQ is the dominant platform for large commercial, syndicated, and complex C&I lending at regional and global banks.
 The strength is depth on syndicated structures, agency processing, and the multi-borrower deal architectures that smaller LOS systems do not handle.
 The tradeoff at community-bank scale is fit and price.
 Loan IQ is built for the upmarket end of commercial lending and rarely shows up in evaluations below $5B in assets.
 For a community bank running owner-occupied real estate, SBA, and small C&I, Finastra is solving a category of complexity the bank does not have.

-The overlay-vs-replacement framing is not a binary.
-Many community banks run the overlay first to fix the analyst-layer pain, then revisit the LOS replacement question two or three years later when the underwriting calendar is no longer the bottleneck and the bank has more bandwidth for a longer migration project.
-The sequencing matters because the order of operations affects total risk and total spend.
+The work-alongside path is a weaker fit when the real problem is the system of record itself.
+A bank that needs unified consumer-and-commercial intake, pipeline visibility it does not currently have, or a workflow rebuilt from the ground up is having a different conversation, and the honest answer there is a full LOS evaluation against the five platforms above.
+The two are not mutually exclusive.
+Native origination capability is emerging on the AI-native side, and many community banks run the analysis layer alongside the LOS first to fix the immediate underwriting pain, then revisit the system-of-record question two or three years later when the calendar is no longer the bottleneck and the bank has more bandwidth for a longer project.
+The order of operations affects total risk and total spend.

 How to sequence the evaluation